jericirenej/batch-rename/README.md

 Preview the odd numbering transform with custom text append in a target folder.

-`node batchRename.mjs -n odd -f [targetFolder] -a CUSTOM_TEXT --textPosition append`
+`node batchRename.mjs -n odd -t [targetFolder] -a CUSTOM_TEXT --textPosition append`

 Rollback | restore to original file names in target folder.